blalop/bodies/README.md

 A N-Body simulation.

 This repo contains my Bachelor's thesis.
-The aim is to implement a Barnes-Hut simulation and parallelize it.
+It is a n-body simulation.

+It has three configurations:
+* brute: brute force method
+* bhtree: tree based method
+* parallel: tree based method (parallel)

 ## Dependencies

 Qt 5.
-I'm working with 5.12.2, but it should work with 5.x.
+I'm working with 5.9.5, but it should work with 5.x.
 C++11 is needed.

 ## Instructions

 ```
-mkdir build
-cd build
-qmake ..
+qmake -config [brute, bhtree, parallel]
 make
-./nbody < inputfile [iterations]
+bin/nbody_[brute, bhtree, parallel] < inputfile <iterations> <deltatime>
 ```